sap-tutorials/btp-dev-guidance/tutorials/build-cap-app/build-cap-app.md

     no CDS model found for [java] build task [/home/user/projects/incident-management/srv] - nothing to be done
     ```
     The CAP server also prints a message `BUILD FAILURE` stating that the build has failed.
-After this message, the CAP server waits for any changes on the filesystem to then tries a rebuild.
+After this message, the CAP server waits for any changes on the filesystem and tries a rebuild.
 So, let's go on and add a domain model.

 [OPTION END]